 A potting mix of 5 parts of soil(produced by the rotting leaves) and three parts of garden soil and 1.5 parts of coarse sand, and 0.5 part of bone meal is ideal for growing Hyacinths in pots.

 *** Hyacinth also does well in partial shade but producing fewer blooms, so you’d better plant your hyacinth bulbs in FULL SUN.
 Lack of sunlight will stunt the plant’s growth and produce small flower buds, and leaves will start to turn brown.

 *** Water thoroughly after bulbs planting, but make sure the ground is dry out between watering.
 Too much water will cause the bulbs to rot.

-*** It doesn’t need to extra care in good soil.
-But if your garden soil has low nutrients, you’d better scratch some 5-5-10 slow release plant food into the nearby soil and watering well, especially when leaves and flower buds emerge.
+*** It doesn’t need extra care in good soil.
+But if your garden soil has low nutrients, you’d better scratch some 5-5-10 slow release plant food into the nearby ground and watering well, especially when leaves and flower buds emerge.